 - 1. Continue to develop recreational and athletic facilities, including multi-purpose fields, pathways, and play areas, particularly in underserved parts of town. - 2.
 Meet ADA required accessibility standards for access to all town-owned conservation, recreation, and athletic facilities, per the ADA Transition Plan. - 3.
-Improve access and facilities at the Town Beach on West Island. - 4.
-Continue to work to develop bicycle connections from the existing Phoenix path to other parts of town and to existing regional pathways. - 5.
-Work with the Wellness Committee to plan and develop the recommended Fitness Trail.
+Improve access and facilities at the Livesey Park and Town Beach on West Island.

+- 4. Continue to work to develop bicycle facilities, enhancements, and connections from the existing Phoenix Bike Path to other parts of town and to existing regional pathways. - 5.
+Work with the Wellness Committee to plan and develop the recommended Fitness Trail. - 6.
+Find more administrative and storage space for the Recreation Department in order to retain adequate and efficient services.